scarerkite/sarahcknight/_posts/2025-03-12-starting-new-project-simplifood.md

 Even if nobody else apart from me ever uses this app, I'm excited to finally have one place where I can store my favourite recipes to cook from, for when I'm feeling hungry and overwhelmed.

-If you think that Simplifood might be something you would find helpful, please take some time to fill out this questionnaire (it should take you no more than 5-10 mins): https://forms.gle/hngtMdtpWGg1sXZZ8
+If you think that Simplifood might be something you would find helpful, please take some time to fill out [this questionnaire](https://forms.gle/hngtMdtpWGg1sXZZ8) (it should take you no more than 5-10 mins).